tak40/invoice-creator/README.md

 - Ensuring mobile responsiveness.
 - Achieving the outlined stretch goals.
 - Formulating and realizing personal stretch goals.

+### My Blueprint for JavaScript Refactoring

+After thoughtful consideration, I established a blueprint for my refactoring process (as of now):

+1. Get the DOM: Identify the main elements to manipulate.
+2. Event Handlers: Pinpoint interactive elements like buttons or links.
+3. Core Functions: Define essential functions based on the DOM and interactions.
+4. Separate Concerns: Break down and categorize functions for clarity and maintainability.

+By following this structured approach, I was able to achieve a more efficient and organized application.

 ## Key Enhancements